cognusion/go-memoryguard/README.md

 ## <a name="pkg-overview">Overview</a>
 Package memoryguard is a system to track the PSS memory usage of an os.Process and kill it if the usage exceeds the stated Limit.
-Limits may be cancelled and new Limits estabilished.